 Summit Lake is located high on a ridge of Howell Mountain above the small town of Angwin in the northern part of Napa Valley.
 Despite the name of the winery, there is no lake on the property – and there are no lakes immediately on Summit Lake Drive (although there are views of lakes used for Angwin’s water supply from parts of this road).

 The vineyards are 2,000 feet above sea level making them and some of their neighbors among the higher vineyards in Napa County.
 Snow falls on the property during some winters.
 The vineyards surrounding the ranch style property are primarily planted to Cabernet Sauvignon and Zinfandel.
-The oldest vines are two remaining acres of head-pruned Zinfandel dating from Bob’s first plantings in the early 1970s (and perhaps are the oldest Zinfandel vines currently growing on Howell Mountain.
+The oldest vines are two remaining acres of head-pruned Zinfandel dating from Bob’s first plantings in the early 1970s and are among the oldest Zinfandel vines currently growing on Howell Mountain.
 For reference the oldest commercially producing Zinfandel vines on Howell Mountain are at Beatty Ranch and date from 1904.

 This is an excellent winery to visit to escape the hustle and bustle of the Napa Valley floor.
 One arrives to the property and one’s heart rate slows down considerably.
 Despite being in the ‘country’, a number of wineries or vineyards are located along this road, but most are not signed.
 Allow at least 20 minutes to drive here from the Silverado Trail in the valley as most of the roads are narrow and windy.
-Compared to the ‘wine strip’ on Highway 29 south of St. Helena; here there are no crowds, paved parking lots and fancy architecture and as Heather puts its, “come for the excellent wine and goofy ass dogs”.
+Compared to the ‘wine strip’ on Highway 29 south of St. Helena; here there are no crowds, paved parking lots and fancy architecture and as Heather puts it, “come for the excellent wine and goofy ass dogs”.